Is Automated Topic Model Evaluation Broken?: The Incoherence of Coherence: Human Judgment Differs From Automated Metrics

 \subsection{Automated Metrics}

 \abr{npmi} declares \abr{d-vae} the unequivocal victor among the three models (with \abr{g-lda} a clear second), a very different story from the human judgments.
-To understand the relationship between automated metrics and human ratings, we estimate the Spearman correlation between the two sets of values for each task and dataset for several metric variants (Table~\ref{tab:auto}).
+To understand the relationship between automated metrics and human ratings, we estimate the Spearman correlation between the two sets of values for each task and dataset for metric variants (Table~\ref{tab:auto}).
 Although previous studies have used mean human ratings over topics, this decision obscures the inherent variance of the human ratings and leads to overconfident estimates.
 We therefore construct 95\% confidence intervals by resampling ratings, with replacement, equal to the number of annotators per task (Table ~\ref{tab:auto}).
-We estimate \abr{npmi} with the standard 10-word window and $C_v$ \citep{roder2015exploring} with the recommended 110-word window.\footnote{We use gensim~\citep{rehurek_lrec} to calculate coherences.
+We estimate \abr{npmi} with the standard 10-word window and $C_v$ \citep{roder2015exploring} with the recommended 110-word window.\footnote{We use gensim~\citep{rehurek_lrec} to calculate coherence.
 We process the reference corpora identically to the training data, retaining only terms that exist in the training vocabulary.
-Other metrics, like $C_{UCI}$~\citep{newman2010automatic} and $C_{UMASS}$~\citep{mimno2011optimizing}, showed low correlations.} The Wikipedia corpus appears to be best correlated with human judgments, even for the models trained on the \abr{nyt} corpus---this contradicts~\cite{lau2014machine}, where within-domain data have the highest correlations.
+Other metrics, like $C_\text{UCI}$~\citep{newman2010automatic} and $C_\text{UMASS}$~\citep{mimno2011optimizing}, show low correlations.} The Wikipedia corpus appears to be best correlated with human judgments, even for the models trained on the \abr{nyt} corpus---this contradicts~\cite{lau2014machine}, where within-domain data have the highest correlations.

 While all correlation coefficients are statistically significant, the strength of the correlation alone does not justify their use in model selection, as is standard in the \abr{ntm} literature (Section ~\ref{sec:meta}).
-In particular, the inherent uncertainty of human judgments means that it is difficult to determine when an increase in a model's mean automated coherence implies a significant improvement in the corresponding human scores.\footnote{Better models of human scores could help quantify this relationship (e.g., GLMs, see appendix table~\ref{tab:auto:logit}).}
+In particular, the inherent uncertainty of human judgments means that it is difficult to determine when an increase in a model's mean automated coherence implies a significant improvement in the corresponding human scores.\footnote{Better models of human scores could help quantify this relationship (e.g., \textsc{glm}s, see Appendix A.~\ref{tab:auto:logit}).}